jphalimi/PythonForMIC/Doc/glossary.rst

       people unfamiliar with Python sometimes use a numerical counter instead::

           for i in range(len(food)):
-              print(food[i])
+              print food[i]

       As opposed to the cleaner, Pythonic method::

          for piece in food:
-             print(piece)
+             print piece

    reference count
       The number of references to an object.
 When the reference count of an object drops to zero, it is deallocated.
 Reference counting is generally not visible to Python code, but it is a key element of the :term:`CPython` implementation.
-The :mod:`sys` module defines a :func:`~sys.getrefcount` function that programmers can call to return the reference count for a particular object.
+The :mod:`sys` module defines a :func:`getrefcount` function that programmers can call to return the reference count for a particular object.

    __slots__
-      A declaration inside a class that saves memory by pre-declaring space for instance attributes and eliminating instance dictionaries.
+      A declaration inside a :term:`new-style class` that saves memory by pre-declaring space for instance attributes and eliminating instance dictionaries.
 Though popular, the technique is somewhat tricky to get right and is best reserved for rare cases where there are large numbers of instances in a memory-critical application.

    sequence
       An :term:`iterable` which supports efficient element access using integer indices via the :meth:`__getitem__` special method and defines a :meth:`len` method that returns the length of the sequence.
-      Some built-in sequence types are :class:`list`, :class:`str`, :class:`tuple`, and :class:`bytes`.
+      Some built-in sequence types are :class:`list`, :class:`str`, :class:`tuple`, and :class:`unicode`.
 Note that :class:`dict` also
       supports :meth:`__getitem__` and :meth:`__len__`, but is considered a mapping rather than a sequence because the lookups use arbitrary :term:`immutable` keys rather than integers.